HTP Motorsport feels comfortable in both sprint and endurance racing

 HTP Motorsport is the racing team founded in 2013 with the headquarters in the village of Altendiez in western Germany.

-In a very short time, HTP Motorsport was established as one of the leading GT racing teams in Europe.
+In a very short time, HTP Motorsport was established as one of the leading GT racing squads in Europe.
 Interestingly, the team was founded under the name Heico Motorsport by Dutchman Wim de Pundert and racing manager Norbert Bruckner.
 Dutch sponsors HTP Investments acquired Heico Group’s motorsport activities and moved into former premises of Persson Motorsport, another former part of Heico Group structure whose DTM activities ceased at the end of 2012.

 HTP Motorsport in ADAC GT Masters

-Even though the team didn’t have enough time to prepare for the first season under the new name, HTP Motorsport prepared two Mercedes-Benz SLS AMG GT3s sponsored by Polarweiss for 2013 ADAC GT Masters.
+Even though they didn’t have enough time to prepare for the first season under the new name, HTP Motorsport prepared two Mercedes-Benz SLS AMG GT3s sponsored by Polarweiss for 2013 ADAC GT Masters.
 It was a relatively good season for the new team, marked by a victory of Maximilian Buhk and Maximilian Gotz at Nurburgring.
 HTP Motorsport finished the season sharing the 3rd place in the championship with Schubert, while two Maximilians were also 3rd in the Drivers’ championship.

 In 2014, HTP Motorsport again fielded two cars with no less than seven drivers being involved in a campaign that year.
 Buhk and Gotz again were the striking force and they scored two wins – at Oschersleben and Lausitzring – before finishing 5th in the overall standings.
 At the same time, HTP Motorsport dropped to the 5th place in the Teams’ Championship.